Paint Pour Rainbow Rocks in 15 Minutes

 Here's how to create Paint Pour Rainbow Rocks:

 Add Americana Acrylic Paint to each cup.
-For this particular project, I used a primary hue and a pastel hue of each color in the rainbow – ROY G. BIV – red, orange, yellow, green, blue, indigo and violet.
+For this particular project, I used a primary hue and a pastel hue of each color in the rainbow – ROY G. BIV – red, orange, yellow, green, blue, indigo, and violet.
 Mix the paint into the Pouring Medium with a craft stick.
+I love my Americana Acrylics from DecoArt because they have one-coat coverage on most surfaces.

 Set the rocks aside to dry overnight.

-That’s it!
+That's it!
 Quick and easy in just 15 minutes (not including drying time, of course!)
-A fun accent for any room, a colorful garden accent or a secret message to leave somewhere in your neighborhood to be discovered later.
+A fun accent for any room, a colorful garden accent, or a secret message to leave somewhere in your neighborhood to be discovered later.
 Painted rocks bring joy to everyone, so get creating today!
+I hope you will use my Paint Pour Rainbow Rocks project as a jumping-off point to get creative and experiment with paint pouring or painted rocks this Summer!

 Now it's time for the FUN STUFF!
 Click on the image below and let's hop around to the other designers participating in Craft Lightning Painted Rocks and see what they have created.
 The inspiration is AMAZING!